Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 • Sex stereotyping occurs when conduct or personality traits are considered inappropriate simply because they may not conform to other people’s ideas or perceptions about how individuals of a particular sex should act or look.

-• Sexual or discriminatory displays or publications anywhere in the workplace, such as:
+• Sexual or discriminatory displays or publications anywhere in the workplace (including visible areas of a virtual or remote workspace), such as:

 • Displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials or other materials that are sexually demeaning or pornographic.
 This includes such sexual displays on workplace computers or cell phones and sharing such displays while in the workplace.